jamiemetcalfe18/discord-twitter-webhook/README.md

 # discord-twitter-webhook
+Basic webhook stuff.
-basic tweet posting for a discord webhook
+Mainly this is for displaying a tweet used in discord webhooks.